-April 23, 2021
+April 13, 2023

-April 23, 2021
+April 13, 2023

-Dear Fellow Unitholder.
+Dear Fellow Unitholder,

-It is my pleasure to invite you to our Annual Meeting of Unitholders, which will be held on Wednesday, June 9, 2021, at 9:00 a.m.
+It is my pleasure to invite you to our Annual Meeting of Unitholders, which will be held on Thursday, May 25, 2023, at 9:00 a.m.
 (Toronto time).
-Due to the public health impact of the COVID-19 pandemic and in consideration of the health and safety of our Unitholders and the public, the Trustees have determined that it is desirable and in the best interest of the REIT, the Unitholders and the REIT's other stakeholders to hold this year's meeting in a virtual meeting format only, by way of a live webcast.
-Unitholders will be able to listen to, participate in and vote at the meeting in real time through a web-based platform instead of attending the meeting in person.
+The Trustees have determined that it is desirable and in the best interest of the REIT, the Unitholders and the REIT's other stakeholders to again hold this year's meeting in a virtual meeting format only, by way of a live webcast.
+Unitholders and duly appointed proxyholders will be able to listen to, participate in, ask questions, and vote at the meeting in real time through a webbased platform instead of attending the meeting in person.
+We hope that hosting a virtual meeting will enable greater participation by our Unitholders by allowing Unitholders who might not otherwise be able to travel to a physical meeting to attend online.